Denver Broncos coach John Fox taken to hospital

-(Reuters) - John Fox, coach of the National Football League’s Denver Broncos, was taken to a hospital in Charlotte, North Carolina, on Saturday after feeling light-headed while playing golf, the team said in a statement on its website.
+(Reuters) - John Fox, coach of the Denver Broncos, was taken to a hospital in Charlotte, North Carolina, on Saturday after feeling light-headed while playing golf, the National Football League team said in a statement on its website.

 “He is being held at the hospital for testing and further observation,” the team said.
 “Our medical staff is currently in contact with Coach Fox, his family and the doctors who are treating him.”